DgFutureLab/satoyama-api/README.md

 Navigate into the satoyama-api folder and install the webapp dependencies:
 $ pip install -r requirements.txt

-Now run the migration script
+Now run the migration script to create the tables in the database.
 $ python manage.py db upgrade